 Cons of Vinyl Flooring

-Manufacturing vinyl is not the most eco- friendly practice and this causes concern for many environmentally conscience homeowners.
-Natural gas, petroleum and other non-renewable resources are used during the manufacturing process.
+Manufacturing vinyl is not the most eco- friendly practice and this causes concern for many environmental conscience homeowners.
+Natural gas, petroleum, and other non-renewable resources are used during the manufacturing process.
 Plus, the chemicals used during manufacturing can cause an out-gassing after the floor is installed, potentially releasing toxic chemicals into the air of your home.
 Negative health effects could include respiratory issues, irritated eyes or inflamed asthma symptoms.
-The level of out gassing differs for each type of vinyl floor based on its chemical make-up.
+The level of outgassing differs for each type of vinyl floor based on its chemical make-up.

 To add to the environmental concern, vinyl flooring is not biodegradable and is rarely recycled.
 That means old ripped-out vinyl flooring will take years to break down, often piling up in landfills.